randust/tp/docs/UserGuide.md

 > - Only update the data directly by editing the data file if you are
 > confident that you are making the right changes, following the
 > correct format.
+> - Do not delete the save file while FinTrek is running!
+Doing so will cause any budget or expense updates you did in the session to not be saved, and might even cause an unexpected behaviour.

 ## FAQ